Eternity Law International News FSP Registration in New Zealand

 • Independent trustee.

-• FSPs must make an appropriate record in the Registrar annually and cover fees.
-Infringement of this regulation leads to a fine of up to 250,000 USD;
+• FSPs must make an appropriate annual record with the Registrar and pay the required fees.
+Failure to comply may result in a fine of up to 250,000 USD.

-• For each offer, FSPs must draw a guideline with the NZ FMA, with details in the respect of the tradable financial assets on offer, the conditions of the offer, and details about its issuers;
+• For each offer, FSPs must submit a guideline to the NZ FMA with details about the offered assets and issuing parties.

-• FSPs must keep records on all tradable financial assets that were delivered and ensure it is audited annually.
+• FSPs must maintain records of all tradable financial assets and ensure annual audits.

-The process of securing FSP registration in NZ
+The process of securing FSP registration in New Zealand

-Stage 1: Choosing and reservation of legal entity name.
+1. Choosing and reserving the legal entity name.

 Table of contents